pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 be read by Horace through those accessors (via the should_load method).
 New files created will be written as v5 and subsequently read by them as they identify as v5.
 To make v5 the default accessor for new files, `horace_core\sqw\file_io\sqw_formats_factory` should be modified to add v5 to the list of supported accessors.
 This should then be used for files of type 1 (sqw and sqw2).
 Other file types are unaffected by the changes here, which are only due to pixel file storage - they are DnD types where there is only image data.

+## Refactoring

+For the get_pix_ and put_pix methods, these are within the faccess class and will automatically updated to use v5 when called.
+The PixelDataFileBacked version however uses memmapfile within the init_from_file_accessor_ method of the PixelData object, which transfers ownership of this specialisation outside the faccess class.
+While the present plan does not require using memmapfile, it will be good to have an option for using it within get_pix_.
+This can be experimented with once the basic implementation with direct primary read is in place.
+At that point Alex' suggestion of a PixelData processing factory can be considered.

+## Optimization

+Alex points out that the pixel decompression process may be slow, negating the advantages of compression, and that it should be done in a separate thread.